skadithasan19/CustomUI/README.md

 CustomUI
 ========

 This is for custom efficient Design Flow.
-Here Any developer can use MainCustomUI for changing all other UI backgraound or navigationbar content alse developer can use Custom color using hex code.
+Here Any developer can use UIControl+SKTargetEventBlock.h,UIColor+UIColorCategory.h and UIBarButtonItem+UIBarButtonCategory.h to reduce extra code.